interniums/prompt-forge/docs-architecture.md

 ## Interaction patterns

-- **Server components** handle most data fetching from Supabase for pages like Generator, Template Builder, History, and Gallery.
+- The primary UI is a client component `FastEasyShell` that renders the terminal: a scrollable log plus an input area.
-- **Server actions** handle mutations and AI calls, e.g. saving templates, generating prompts, or running Task Helper suggestions.
+- **Server actions** (and, later, route handlers) handle mutations and AI calls, e.g. saving generations, updating preferences, or running Task Helper-style intent extraction.
-- **Client components** are used where interactivity is required (form inputs, live preview controls, voice capture), calling server actions via form submissions or event handlers.
+- Additional React components can be introduced for richer terminal interactions (for example, inline previews), but all user-initiated actions start from the terminal input.

 ## Supabase usage